michal-nahlik/kaggle-hotel-id-2021/README.md

 Parameters: Lookahead (k=3) + AdamW optimizer, OneCycleLR scheduler, CrossEntropyLoss/CosFace loss

-These models were then used to generate embeddings for the images which were then used to calculated cosine similarity of the test images to the train dataset.
+These models were used to generate embeddings for each image which were then used to calculated cosine similarity of the test images to the train dataset.
 Product of similarities was used to ensemble output from different models and to find the top 5 most similar images from different hotels.

 Trained models: https://www.kaggle.com/michaln/hotelid-trained-models<br>
 Inference notebook: [src/hotel-id-inference.ipynb](src/hotel-id-inference.ipynb)